 BE IT FURTHER RESOLVED that those complete development applications submitted to the Zoning Administrator prior to adoption of the Johnson County 2018 Comprehensive Plan shall be reviewed under the 2008 Land Use Plan.

-It was moved by Sulfin day of seconded by Fricse the Resolution be adopted this Roll Call AYES NAYS ABSENT ABSTAIN Carberry Friese Green-Douglass Rettig Sullivan Mike Carberry, Chairperson \rightarrow ATTEST: Travis We ipert, Auditor
+It was moved by Sullawan and seconded by the Resolution be adopted this 17 day of

+Roll Call .
+NAYS ABSENT ABSTAIN Carberry Friese Green-Douglass Rettig Sullivan

-Board of Supervisors
+Mike Carberry, Chairperson Board of Supervisers

 Travis Weipert, Auditor Johnson County, Iowa